khulaifi95/ACS/EMS/Notes/EMS_Lecture 6.md

 ### 8. ANOVA

+If we need to compare multiple conditions, we could conduct seperate t-tests for all the levels of the variables.
+However, this will inflate the likelihood of Type I error.

+- We accumulate error through repeating the tests.
+- When $\alpha=95%$, the accumulated t-tests for 3 conditions will produce $0.95\times0.95\times0.95=0.857$.
+- We only test for $1-0.857=0.143$ while $p=0.05$.

 ANOVA is an omnibus analysis of variance that checks whether the explained variance by the model is significantly greater than the unexplained in the data.

 - We hypothesise that our experimental conditions will be sufficient to separate the sample data into distributions.